jg-digital-media/jgdm_personal_dashboard_dom/README.md

   + I've added vertical scrolling in each dashboard panel so the content will never exceed its container.
 Plus, there's no visible scroll bar until it is needed.

   + Finally, I added a sticky footer will eventually allow the user easy access to visibility toggle buttons for the Dashboard panels.

++ `10-10-2025` - Added styling for the Todolist section - mimicking states for editable and eedited states.

 [Back to Top](#jgdm_personal_dashboard_dom)